visulima/visulima/packages/error/README.md

 <div align="center">
   <h3>Visulima error</h3>
   <p>
-  Error with more than just a message.
+  Error with more than just a message, stacktrace parsing and sourcemap loading.
   </p>
 </div>